 By the way, you know that Corrupt Politicians Act?

-Members of Congress, on top of their congressional salary, can pay themselves a salary out of their campaign funds, which they're not going to be able to be paid for.
+Members of Congress, on top of their congressional salary, can pay themselves a salary out of their campaign funds, which is what we'll be paid for.

-So if we don't stop this on Tuesday, they're going to start railroading this again and covering up whatever they did last year.
+So if we don't stop this on Tuesday, they're going to start railroading us again and covering up whatever they did last year.

-And they and if we think it was bad last year, it'll be even worse in 2022.
+And if we think it was bad last year, it'll be even worse than 2022.

-Quick break more with the pollster, John McLaughlin, 800 941 Sean, our number, you want to be a part of the program.
+Quick break more with the pollster, John McLaughlin, 800-941 Sean, our number.

-Because, you know, cancel cultures rampant, wokeism, critical race theory.
+Yeah, forget it because, you know, cancel cultures, rampant wokeism, critical race theory.

-That, you know, we're spending more time in school, and like in Baltimore, 13 public high schools, not a single kid is proficient in math as science.
+And like in Baltimore, 13 public high schools, not a single kid is proficient in math or science.

 So parents have been looking for alternatives.